At school I copied peoples handwriting...

-I am the only founder artist still a member of HHG, and my work is on display in the form of hand painted greetings cards, gilded initials, lettered canvases and more.
+The only founder artist still a member of HHG, my work is on display in the form of hand painted greetings cards, gilded initials, lettered canvases and framed calligraphy.

 Commissons are welcome, and you can find out more about my work at

 Here you can find out more about our resident artists, view samples of their work and make contact.
 Please click on the artist's names below: